RasmussenLab/PlasMAAG/README.md

 If interested in executing a testrun of PlasMAAG, please check the section ["Running the tool on test data "](#Running-the-tool-on-test-data) or the Zenodo entry [here](https://zenodo.org/records/17953597), which should take less than 10 minutes on a computer with 8 threads and 32GB of RAM.

+We also created a [page](https://github.com/RasmussenLab/PlasMAAG/blob/main/reproducibility.md) with instructions to reproduce some of the main results from PlasMAAG publication.

 ## Output files
 The program produces three directories in the output directory choosen